laxmi2230/Class_Scheduler_MSC/README.md

-Refer to "Class Scheduler Documentation" for all details regrding to project (Format - In word document).
+Refer to "Class Scheduler Documentation" for all details regarding to project (Format - In word document).

 # Deployed Site Link -
 https://mscscheduler.netlify.app/